teemu-u/contact-center-hack/Challenge4/README.md

 1. Navigate to the `Challenge4` folder.
 2. Open a terminal window and run the following command: `streamlit run app.py`
 ![streamlit](./images/streamlit.png)
-3. If you are running locally, a new tab will open in your default browser with the application running or you can use the *Local URL* provided in the terminal.
-If the application is running in Codespaces, you can use the *Ports* tab provided near the terminal.
+3. Codespaces will prompt you with a notification to open the URL in new browser tab.
+Alternativellym you can use the *Ports* tab provided near the terminal to open the application.
 4. From the dropdown list, you can select a [Call Sample](<../Challenge4/Call Samples/Audio/>) and click on the `Start` button.
 ![app1](./images/app1.png)
 5. The application will start transcribing the call and providing suggestions to the agent in real time.
 Every time the application detects that a complete phrase was spoken, it will call the Prompt Flow endpoint and update all the info to the agent.